 OUR UNION FAMILY NEEDS YOUR HELP TO KEEP OUR JOBS AND FOOD SAFE.

-With this petition, The National Chicken Council (NCC) is on the verge of convincing the U.S. Department of Agriculture (USDA) and Congress to eliminate line speed limits in poultry plants.
+The National Chicken Council (NCC) is on the verge of convincing the U.S. Department of Agriculture (USDA) and Congress to eliminate line speed limits in poultry plants.

 Not only are some Local 342 Members working in the poultry industry right now, there are more than 70,000 poultry workers in our larger UFCW family.